wareya/BBAE/design.md

 ------

 The asm instruction, which is optional and implementations do not need to support it, is the same as the bytes instruction, except it takes an arbitrary string of text (which may contain spaces) that is passed to an assembler.
 The assembly language, assembly flavor, and all other context is implementation-specified, as well as the error cases.
 Decorators, if any are present, are handled by the implementation, and might not follow the same rules as normal decorators.
+The given assembly must remain on a single line, but the implementation may specify ways to put mutliple assembly instructions onto a single line.

 ```rs
 asm int3